signupsoftware/TEMP-Docs-BC/docs/user-manual/4-approval-workflow/7-purchase-order-matching-process.md

 This function can also be useful when an invoice should be matched to multiple Purchase Order on Header-level.

-When selecting Receipt Lines in the page \"Get Receipt Lines\" there is a possibility to exclude the lines that are already fully matched to another invoice in Import Journal or not yet posted in Approval Status.
+When selecting Receipt Lines in the page "Get Receipt Lines" there is a possibility to exclude the lines that are already fully matched to another invoice in Import Journal or not yet posted in Approval Status.
 Click on "Exclude fully matched" to hide such receipt lines: